danielreissss/danielreissss/README.md

 # Hello World!
 My name is Daniel 👋

 🎓 I'm a 2nd semester student at **UFLA - Federal University of Lavras**
-🏢 I'm also a Treinee of **Comp.
+🏢 I'm also a Trainee of **Comp.
 Jr.**, the Junior Enterprise of Computer Science at UFLA
 💻 I have intermediate knowledge in **C++**
 🌱 I've also worked with **HTML** and **JavaScript**
 🚀 I'm currently looking for **internship opportunities** to grow and gain experience in the industry